-Our principal capital requirements include funding working capital needs, purchasing and upgrading real estate, equipment and facilities, and investing in infrastructure and potential acquisitions.
+Our principal capital requirements include funding working capital needs, purchasing and upgrading real estate, equipment and facilities, investing in infrastructure and potential acquisitions.
 We have principally used cash generated from operations and, to the extent needed, issuance of debt securities and borrowings under our credit facilities to fund these requirements.
-Cash and cash equivalents totaled \$17,885,000, \$18,762,000 and \$11,389,000 at July 31, 2011, 2010 and 2009, respectively.
-As of July 31, 2011, there were no outstanding borrowings under our revolving credit facility with Harris N.A.
+Cash and cash equivalents totaled \$27,093,000, \$17,885,000 and \$18,762,000 at July 31, 2012, 2011 and 2010, respectively.